 If you're eating vegan, this is a big thing to get over, because learning to make cool stuff yourself opens up a lot of doors with delicious foods behind them.
 Like vegan ravioli.
 This was nowhere near as complicated as one would think.
 It was pretty simple, didn't require any special equipment, and barely trashed the kitchen.
 (I gauge the complicatedness of most recipes based on the level of kitchen trashing entailed.)

-It had been a long time since I attempted homemade pasta, but then I got some inspiration going when I saw this vegan pasta tutorial from Amuse Your Bouche.
-Sounded easy, and since I’ve got the whole vegan ricotta thing down pat, I figured why not whip up some of that too, stuff my pasta, and have some vegan ravioli?
+It had been a long time since I attempted homemade pasta, but I decided to give it a go.
+And since I've got the whole vegan ricotta thing down pat, I figured why not whip up some of that too, stuff my pasta, and have some vegan ravioli?
 I loved ravioli in my younger years, so I was pretty enthusiastic about the whole thing.

 Also, I'm always all about the tomatoey pasta dishes in the summer, even if the tomatoes come from a can.
 I might have attempted this with fresh, and feel free to try that if you'd like, but the tomatoes in my garden are still green and tiny.
 The basil did come from my garden, which is great, because I usually do terrible with herbs.